daniel-caleb/recyclerView-Auto_Car/README.md

-A RecyclerView is an advanced version of ListView with improved performance.
+-A RecyclerView is an advanced version of ListView with improved performance.

-When you have a long list of items to show you can use RecyclerView.
+-When you have a long list of items to show you can use RecyclerView.

-It has the ability to reuse its views.
+-It has the ability to reuse its views.
 In RecyclerView when the View goes out of the screen or not visible to the user it won’t destroy it, it will reuse these views.

-This feature helps in reducing power consumption and providing more responsiveness to the application.
+-This feature helps in reducing power consumption and providing more responsiveness to the application.

+-The project will utilize an Adapter class to bind the data to the Recycler View, and a ViewHolder class to manage the individual views within the list.
+The data will be stored in an array or list, and the user interface will be defined in an XML layout file